kristingmunder/RedCapHealthFair/docs/required_programs.md

 To install the necessary software, we'll be using *Command Line Interfaces* (CLI).
 This is a computer term that contrasts with *Graphical User Interface* (GUI) which is what most users are familiar with; i.e., buttons, text boxes and graphical displays.
-CLIs instead can often achieve the same goals as GUIs but do this by typing in a series of commands.
-Be certain to know how to access your computer's CLI:
+CLIs instead can often achieve the same goals as GUIs, but they do this by typing in a series of commands.
+Be certain to know how to access your computer's CLI by following the steps below that correspond to your operating system:

 - Windows 10: Window's default command line interface is called [PowerShell](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).